LibrariesHacked/librarylab/libraries-at-home/find.md

 ### Instructions: find a service

 1. Enter any valid postcode into the postcode text field.
-The search icon will trigger the search.
+The search button will trigger the search
-2.
+2. The tool should report the library service
+3. A list of links to further information about the library service will be displayed

+## Data

+Lots of the fields in the [library services shared spreasheet](https://airtable.com/shrKkzYDUNMMM6qrJ) are used to display the data about a service.